chrisknight23/BrandPOS/src/components/common/AnimatedNumber/README.md

 # AnimatedNumber Component

 A React component that provides smooth, animated transitions for numerical values.
 Supports single digits, full prices with decimals, and various animation patterns.
+Now also supports displaying text strings instead of numbers, or combining numbers with text.

 ## Features